Baptouuuu/Sy/docs/book/ui.md

 But why should you do that?
 Simple, the framework don't handle any DOM outside of the viewport.
 So, except if it's just a canvas for the whole app, you should keep everything inside of your viewscreens.

-Now the viewscreens, each one is a representation of a "page" of your app (say the home of your app, a profile or login screen, etc...); and they can be layered in sub-sections (but we'll to come to it in a few minutes).
+Now the viewscreens, each one is a representation of a "page" of your app (say the home of your app, a profile or login screen, etc...); and they can be layered in sub-sections (but we'll come to it in a few minutes).

 Concerning the data, the framework use a simple mechanism that walk through the DOM tree and replace data placeholders.
 A thing that other frameworks do but that you won't find here, is to put logic inside your HTML.
 This format is not designed to handle complex behaviours inside it.
 Plus, it's kind of weird to put code inside what's supposed to only represent your data (it's like we're trying to re-introduce old `onclick` and others attributes).
 The advantage of keeping only data placeholders in the html is that the person building the html template can be different from the one writing the app code (aka you).
 The one in charge of html should be able to come back to the page and make modifications without wondering if he has broken something.
 It's up to you to check if those modifications have broken *your* code, it's not the way around.
 (I like to think of it as teammates loosely coupling)